Augmentative & Alternative Communication (AAC) Clinic

 The delivery of AAC services involves a specialized interdisciplinary team that provides assessment, prescription, equipment trial, ADP funding authorization and training for AAC devices.

-The team consists of Speech-Language Pathologists, Communicative Disorders Assistants, Occupational Therapists, and Technologists.
+The team consists of a Speech-Language Pathologist, a Communicative Disorders Assistant, an Occupational Therapist, and Technologists.
 These disciplines collaborate with the client throughout assessment and intervention.